Mitsuki1210/infoSci/journal.md

 #This is the journal for Comp Sci

-1. What did we do?
-1. What did you learn?
-1. What questions do I have?

 Jan 30th Thu
 1. What did we do?
 We did an activity of making Dr. Ruben make a jam sandwich.
 Each step was taken seriously and one lacking part or vague information would make the step not work